zregvart/tssc-sample-jenkins/README.md

 ### Setup
-[Here](https://jenkins.io/doc/book/pipeline/shared-libraries/) are the instructions on how to add the library to Jenkins This library can also be loaded dynamically directly from the git url in your `Jenkinsfile`
+[Here](https://jenkins.io/doc/book/pipeline/shared-libraries/) are the instructions on how to add the library to Jenkins This library can also be loaded dynamically directly from the git url in your `Jenkinsfile` which is the default for TSSC `Jenkinsfiles`
 ```
 library identifier: 'RHTAP_Jenkins@main', retriever: modernSCM(
   [$class: 'GitSCMSource',